mit-dormcon/t-rex/README.md

 - `Event Name`: Name of the event
 - `Dorm`: Dorm or living group hosting the event
 - `Event Location`: Location of the event
-- `Start Time and Date`: Start time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time
+- `Start Date and Time`: Start time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time
-- `End Time and Date`: End time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time
+- `End Date and Time`: End time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time
 - `Event Description`: A longer description of the event
 - `Published`: Set to either `TRUE` or `FALSE`.
 Events not set to `TRUE` are not published to the API
+- `Tags`: A comma-separated (no spaces) list of tags for the event